- What is Velocity?

 The function v(t) is the derivative of the position function.
 If you’re given a position equation like h(t) or s(t), you’ll need to differentiate that function in order to find the velocity of the falling object.

-Example problem: Frustrated with your calculus class, you throw your textbook out of your dorm window, which is 200 feet above your car in the parking lot.
+Example problem: Frustrated with your calculus class, you attach a rocket to it and launch it down from your dorm window.
 The height of the book, in feet over the car after t seconds is given by the function h(t) = 200 – 16t2.
 The book will dent your car if it’s going more than 100 feet per second.
 Will your car get dented?